roybotbot/ausum/README.md

 - Concise bullet points of key points
 - Step-by-step instructions (if applicable)
 - Next steps for learning more

+You can edit the prompt in `ausum.py` if you want some customization.

 ## License